 I just wanted to tell you about some changes we are making here at the KHT.
-We have been operating now for 4 years and have been working very long hours and weeks to help the charity grow and spread the word about brain tumours.
+We have been operating now for 4 years and have been working very long hours to help the charity grow and spread the word about brain tumours.
 Our lives have changed now and our priorities have shifted slightly so we need to reflect this in our work.

 We do hope you all understand where we are now.
 We don’t want the charity to close but we do need to move out of the sadness now.
 Sometimes the grief can just be too much for us at times and although we try to support each other it doesn’t help our own health and well being.
 Taking a break feels right.
 We want to move forward in life and ultimately be happy again.
 Katy would want this.
 Our family and friends have worried about us.
 We are not the same people that started this journey, we are all so different now.
 It is time to get to know ourselves and to live life to its fullest.